-Superintendent of Financial Services Maria T. Vullo urges all New Yorkers to use caution before entering into any rent-to-own or any other form of alternative home purchase finance agreement.
-The New York State Department of Financial Services (DFS) is investigating whether alternative home purchase agreements, such as rent-to-own, lease-to-own or land installment contracts, being offered in New York constitute unlicensed, predatory mortgage lending.
+New Yorkers should use caution before entering into any rent-to-own or any other form of alternative home purchase finance agreement.
+The DFS is investigating whether alternative home purchase agreements, such as rent-to-own, lease-to-own or land installment contracts, being offered in New York constitute unlicensed, predatory mortgage lending.
 These alternative home purchase agreements often are being marketed to financially distressed consumers, promising a path to homeownership, but putting consumers at risk.

 DFS is concerned that companies may be targeting vulnerable consumers, playing on their desire to achieve homeownership to get them to sign onerous and illegal home finance agreements that often do not lead to homeownership.
 The concern arises from a current DFS investigation of lease-to-own programs in parts of central and upstate New York.

 The DFS investigation has raised a number of concerns that any New Yorker who has signed, or is considering signing, a rent-to-own or other similar agreement should know.
 Thus, DFS is providing this consumer information to notify New York residents that lease-to-own, rent-to-own and land installment contracts may violate applicable New York laws and regulations regarding fair lending, mortgage protections, interest rates, habitability, property condition and/or real property disclosures.